stratoshift/stratoshift/README.md

 - 🤝 I’m looking for help with **programming**

-- 👨‍💻 All of my projects are available at [github.com/stratoshift?tab=repositories](github.com/stratoshift?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/stratoshift?tab=repositories)

-- 📝 I regularly write articles on [stratoshift.blogspot.com](stratoshift.blogspot.com)
+- 📝 I write articles on [Blogger](https://stratoshift.blogspot.com)

 - 💬 Ask me about **Nothing**

-- 📫 How to reach me **twitter.com/stratoshift**
+- 📫 How to reach me [Twitter](https://twitter.com/stratoshift)

-- 📄 Know about my experiences [stratoshift.blogspot.com](stratoshift.blogspot.com)

 - ⚡ Fun fact **I am friendly**